 To reiterate: Zofran was and is the most popular, most-prescribed morning sickness drug on the market.
 You don't get to that level if you're reserved for dire emergencies.

 Really what we're looking at here--the reason this is serious, above and beyond the immediate issues it causes for pre- and neonatal health--is the involved indictment of modern pharmaceutical practice.

 For civil lawsuits, we examine the claim for signs of negligence.
-In an attempt to find it, we can assume one of a few things about GlaxoSmithKline based on these allegations:
+In an attempt to find it, we may assume one of a few things about GlaxoSmithKline based on current allegations:

-- GSK didn't know birth defects would be a problem if pregnant women took Zofran, because they didn't do any trials or research before encouraging doctors to prescribe it off-label.
-They didn't question a mistaken assumption that all nausea can be treated the same way.
+- GSK didn't know birth defects would be a problem if pregnant women took Zofran because they didn't do any trials or research before encouraging doctors to prescribe it off-label.
+They simply didn't question a mistaken assumption that all nausea can be treated the same way.

-- They knew or even just suspected that ondansetron could cause fetal damages, but ran some numbers and decided the likelihood was so statistically minimal that they could get away with it.
+- They knew or even just suspected that ondansetron could cause fetal damages, but ran the numbers and decided the likelihood was so statistically minimal that they could get away with it.

 Their warning information is fairly comprehensive with respect to complications in non-pregnant adults using the drugs as they are intended.
 By providing these warnings, GSK builds an effective defense against claims that the drug caused damages to these end-users.
 It is implied that because the warning information was available to the consumer, their use of the medication qualifies as informed consent, and a defense based on assumption of risk can logically be posited.

 Nauseous pregnant women enjoyed no such transparency from GSK.
 They took Zofran/ondansetron in good faith after receiving prescriptions from their doctors.
 While their nausea was likely suppressed, the medication insidiously worked its way to their babies, affecting and inhibiting development.